hannobraun/crosscut/README.md

 ## Design

 This section aims to document the decisions that have gone into the language design.
-Due to the current state of the project, this isn't (yet) a long list, nor is anything here going to be final.
+Nothing here going to be final.

-For more information on future design directions, please follow my [daily thoughts].
+For more information on future design directions, consider following my [daily thoughts].

 ### Developer experience is the priority, but not an absolute one